oclif/oclif/README.md

 # Description

 This is a framework for building CLIs in Node.js.
 This framework was built out of the [Heroku CLI](https://cli.heroku.com) but generalized to build any custom CLI.
-It's designed both for simple CLIs that can be just a single file with a few flag options, or for very complex CLIs that have many commands (like git or heroku).
+It's designed both for simple CLIs that can be just a single file with a few flag options, or for very complex CLIs that have subcommands (like git or heroku).

-Most CLI tools for Node are simple flag parsers but oclif is much more than that—though without the overhead of making simple CLIs quick to write with minimal boilerplate.

 # Features